 - Zoom Webinar: $79/monthly for 500 attendees, $990 monthly for 3,000 attendees, and $6,490 monthly for 10,000 attendees

 - Zoom Events: $99/monthly for 500 attendees, $1,290 monthly for 300 attendees, and $8,440 monthly for 10,000 attendees

-The digital conference platforms covered above are ideal for large-scale online events and webinars, for companies that want to replicate face-to-face conferences.
+The virtual conference platforms covered above are ideal for large-scale online events and webinars, for companies that want to replicate face-to-face conferences.

 Smaller companies and online conferences that don’t need to host thousands of attendees will find standard online meeting and web conferencing software best suits their needs.
 Many of these tools work well for intercompany collaboration.

-Below, we’ve answered some of the most commonly asked questions about virtual conferencing platforms.
+Below, we’ve answered some of the most commonly asked questions about virtual conference platforms.